mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/WebStart/index.md

     You can use this ...

 *  **phpLiteAdmin**
     phpLiteAdmin is a web-based SQLite database admin tool written in PHP with support for SQLite3 and SQLite2.
-You can find more information about phpLiteAdmin [here](https://www.joomla.org){:target="_blank"}.

 *  **APC**
     The [Alternative PHP Cache](http://php.net/manual/en/book.apc.php){:target="_blank"} is a free and open opcode cache for PHP.